tomalbrc/filament/docs/src/content/blocks.md

 ---

+## `itemModel`

+Path to an item model definition (in `assets/namespace/items/<name>.json`) This overwrites the itemResource field.

+---

 ## `itemResource`:

-An object that allows you provide different item-models which may be required by some item-behaviours.
+An object that allows you to provide different item-models which may be required by some item-behaviours.

 The `trapped` behaviour for example requires a model for the `trapped` key.